 Fortunately, though, you don’t need to live with this ugly brown residue on your favorite mug.
 In fact, there are numerous excellent methods that will help you to remove tea stains from cups and mugs without using any harsh chemicals or throwing the cup away altogether.

-Here is how to clean your mug and teacup easily and effectively and some tips and trick to prevent tea stains from developing in the first place.
+Here is how to clean your mug and teacup easily and effectively and some tips and tricks to prevent tea stains from developing in the first place.

 Why Does Tea Stain Cups And Mugs?